kolkhis/prolug-coursework/security-engineering/unit3/unit3-worksheet.md

 ---

-1. What questions do you still have about this week? if OpenLDAP isn't used on RHEL 9 anymore, what's used instead?
+1. What questions do you still have about this week?

+If OpenLDAP isn't used on RHEL 9 anymore, what's used instead?
+Are windows servers a necessary evil for hosting an AD auth system?

 2. How are you going to use what you've learned in your current role?

+I will put these skills on my resume.